Advanced-Kind-MC/ADK-wiki/docs/money.md

 ---

-## Applications
-One of the first ways you should be making money on the server, is with **/applications**.
-This can be done once during your time on ADK.
-The command brings you to two websites where you will be prompted to make a free account and fill out a questionnaire.
-Each questionnaire will make you 12,000 coins, and is a great way to get you started off on the server with a bit of money while helping out the server in the process.

----
 ## Jobs
 Jobs are the main way you will be making money on ADK.
 Here on the server, we have a plugin that gives you money for doing certain tasks related to jobs you can join.